-The Dean of the School of Health, Business and Natural Sciences is the director of the School, controls daily operations and is its academic leader and spokesman within and outside the University.
-The Dean is appointed by the Rector for a term of five years pursuant to regulations of procedure set by the University Council.
+The Dean of School is the director of the School, controls daily operations and is its academic leader and spokesman within and outside the University.
+The Dean is appointed by the Rector for a term of five years pursuant to rules of procedure set by the University Council.
 The Dean calls representatives to a School Assembly and chairs the meetings.
 He is furthermore the chairman of the School Council.
-Further details are provided about the role, tasks, responsibility and appointment of the Dean in articles 15 and 16 of regulations for the University of Akureyri and in terms of reference issued to him by the Rector.
+Further details are provided about the role, tasks, responsibility and appointment of the Dean in articles 15 and 16 of Regulations for the University of Akureyri and in terms of reference issued to him by the Rector.